 We want parents to know that Color Tap is a safe and fun app for their kids to spend time with.

 The idea of a coloring app isn’t new at all - there’s a lot of them out there with variations of features and coloring themes.
 The inspiration of the simplicity and delightfulness of Color Tap was primarily drawn from one of us that is a parent to child within the autism spectrum.

 Children with ASD (autism spectrum disorder) all have their individual challenges that they struggle with, everything from focusing on tasks to understanding concepts, motor functions and behavioral patterns.

 We wanted the painting experience in the app to be as simple as possible, without having the options of different kinds of brushes or even brush sizes.
 The size of the area you are painting is always the touch area of your finger and the zoom level of the artwork dictates how much of the artwork you are painting.

 Although a subscription or freemium model is great for lots of apps, they can also be difficult to explain to a child and especially a child with ASD.
 They can for instance have a hard time grasping why they can’t color a certain piece of artwork if it’s right there - visible in the app - but behind a paywall.
 Or why a certain artwork all of the sudden isn’t available anymore due to a subscription has ended.

-We wanted Color Tap to be a one time purchase with all content available directly with download.
+Color Tap is free with all content available directly with the download.